 The best way to get around Tokyo is by taking the trains of the Tokyo Metro, as its trains can take you pretty much anywhere around the capital.

 Taking the Tokyo Metro is cheaper and more convenient than flagging down a cab.
 Though its sheer number of lines can be confusing at times.
-Fortunately, you can download the official Tokyo Metro App for free, so you can better plan your trips.
+Fortunately, the official Tokyo Metro website in English is easy to follow, telling you all you need to know, so you can better plan your trips.

 The best part is that you can buy a one-day pass for only $7.60 (¥800)!
 Read more about using public transport in Japan in this post.